yeoman/yeoman/docs/cli/init.md

 Helps you kick-start a new web application by asking a number of questions about what you would like to include.
 These answers are used to scaffold out a file structure for your project.

-The default init template is based on:
+The init template is based on:

 * HTML5 Boilerplate for the main base
 * Compass Twitter Bootstrap for the SASS files as the CSS files are authored in SASS